zxuhan/llm-router/docs/results.md

 | leastloaded  | 16 |  0.00% | 70.80% | 227 ms | 1437 ms | 7.3 |
 | prefixaware  | 16 | 93.75% | 70.51% | 490 ms |  898 ms | 6.6 |

-Backend distribution: `prefixaware` pinned all 16 requests to `w0`; the other strategies split 6-10 / 10-6 across the two workers.
+The 0.5 B run shows the same qualitative pattern (PA wins p95 by ~37%) but the upstream KV-cache hit rates converge across strategies because with only 2 workers, every strategy ends up warming both workers on the shared prefix within a few requests.
+With 3+ workers (the headline scenario above), PA's choice to *not* spread the prefix is what produces the cache-hit gap.

-**The headline real-LLM signal: prefix-aware shaves ~37% off p95 TTFT (898 ms vs 1415 ms for round-robin)** in this regime.
-The story under the hood:
+**The headline real-LLM signal: prefix-aware shaves ~60% off p95 TTFT (4.0 s vs 10.3 s for round-robin) at the 1.5B/3-worker setpoint, ~37% at the 0.5B/2-worker setpoint.** The story under the hood:

 - Every strategy reaches ~67-71% upstream cache reuse because the same system prompt repeats across requests; whichever workers see a request twice end up